learn-co-curriculum/oo-ruby-object-orientation-video-review/README.md

 ## Overview

 This is a long video!
 But it gaves a great review of the OO concepts that you have learned up until now and presents it in a very holistic way.
-Watch this video before beginning your final projects.

 ## Objectives